webpy/webpy.github.com/images.md

     import web

     urls = (
-    '/images/(.*)', images #this is where the image folder is located....
+    '/images/(.*)', 'images' #this is where the image folder is located....
     )

 Now create the class that will handle them: